As a young professional, getting a master’s degree might be the last thing on your mind after the past few years we’ve had.

-4. Specialize Your Skills.
+4. Specialize your skills.

 Earning your master’s degree generally takes less time than when you earned your bachelor’s degree.
 This is because the courses are more specialized to your chosen field.
-For example, Concordia University’s MBA program offers 17 industry-specific specializations.
+For example, Concordia University’s MBA program offers several industry-specific specializations.
 This is why it’s so important to know why you want to get a master’s.
 You won’t regret thinking through your “why” and what you hope to get out of a master’s.

 Depending on the type of program you choose, your master’s degree could involve a significant research component.
 Be sure to investigate the program and faculty so that you know what to expect if you think completing a research-intensive master’s is for you.
 Knowing your why, knowing your desired outcomes, and knowing your career goals will guide you as you consider specializing your skills with a master’s degree.

-3. Better Professional Opportunities.
+3. Better professional opportunities.

 Earning a master’s is so much more than gaining academic knowledge.
 You have the opportunity to build relationships with your classmates and professors, even if you’re taking online courses.
 Expanding your professional network allows you to take control of your career.
 When a challenging project at work has you pulling your hair out, it can be really helpful to connect with another industry professional to brainstorm.

 In addition to an increased professional network, earning a master’s could allow you to take on projects you ordinarily wouldn’t, especially if your workplace is open to collaboration between departments.
 Some master’s programs will work with you to fulfill any internship requirements that might exist while on-the-job, so be on the lookout for ways you can align practical experience with your career goals.